 His work included teaching 6th, 7th, and 8th grade at a school specializing in learning differences.
 During this time he also worked with children with a range of developmental and learning challenges using Floortime.
 Since 1998 Jake worked with Dr. Greenspan, present workshops on the DIR/Floortime model, and help families as the co-director of The Floortime Center.
-In 2009 Jake was the co-author, with Dr Stanley Greenspan, of Overcoming ADHD: Helping Your Child Become Calm, Engaged, and Focused.
-He is currently sitting as Chairman of the Board for All The Difference Inc., a DIR/Floortime non-profit in Wilmington DE, and is a Founding Member of Creative Minds International Public Charter School.
+In 2017 Jake authored The Floortime Manual™, and in 2009 he was the co-author, with Dr. Stanley Greenspan, of Overcoming ADHD: Helping Your Child Become Calm, Engaged, and Focused.
+He is currently on the Board for All The Difference Inc., a Floortime non-profit in Wilmington DE, and is a Founding Member of Creative Minds International Public Charter School.

-Tim is a graduate of Kenyon College and is currently a PhD candidate in the Infancy and Early Childhood Mental Health and Development Disorders Program.
+TIM BLEECKER – DIRECTOR Tim is a graduate of Kenyon College and is currently a Ph.D. candidate in the Infancy and Early Childhood Mental Health and Development Disorders Program.
 For over a decade Tim has worked with Dr. Stanley Greenspan and his colleagues.
-He was fortunate to have seven years of personal mentorship by Dr. Greenspan in areas such as emotional development, family dynamics and intervention.
-He has also been trained by specialist in occupational, speech and visuo-cognitive therapy.
+He was fortunate to have seven years of personal mentorship by Dr. Greenspan in areas such as emotional development, family dynamics, and intervention.
+He has also been trained by specialists in occupational, speech and visuo-cognitive therapy.

 Tim has worked with many families and children with a wide range of developmental and learning challenges using the Floortime approach.
 He continues to travel domestically and internationally hosting trainings and presenting at conferences on a wide variety of topics affecting families with children with special needs.
 Tim has a passion for the Floortime model and enjoys seeing the growth the children and parents make using this wonderful approach.